ibmtjbot/tjbot/recipes/speech_to_text/README.md

 This recipe uses the [Speech to Text](https://www.ibm.com/watson/services/speech-to-text/) service to let you control the color of TJBot's LED with your voice.
 For example, if you say "turn the light green," TJBot will change the color of the LED to green.

 ## Hardware
-This recipe requires a TJBot with a microphone and an LED.
+This recipe requires a TJBot with a microphone and a Neopixel LED.

+> 💡 If you have a Common Anode LED, change `TJBot.HARDWARE.LED_NEOPIXEL` to `TJBot.HARDWARE.LED_COMMON_ANODE` in `stt.js`

+> 📌 By default, TJBot expects Neopixel LEDs to be connected to GPIO PIN 18 and Common Anode LEDs to be connected to GPIO pins 19 (red), 13 (green), and 12 (blue).
+You may set which pins your LED is connected to by uncommenting the `tjConfig.shine = {...}` code block.
+See [https://pinout.xyz](https://pinout.xyz) for a complete pin diagram.

 ## Build and Run
 First, make sure you have configured your Raspberry Pi for TJBot by following the [bootstrap instructions](https://github.com/ibmtjbot/tjbot/tree/master/bootstrap).